github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 ## Case sensitivity

 By default, code search is case-insensitive.
 Searching for `True` will include results for _uppercase_ `TRUE` and _lowercase_ `true`.
-You can do case-sensitive searches by using a regular expression with case insensitivity turned off, for example `(?-i)True`.
+You can do case-sensitive searches by using a regular expression with case insensitivity turned off, for example `/(?-i)True/`.